alecramsay/pg/docs/index.markdown

 ## Acknowledgements

-Alec would like to thank his DRA colleague Terry Crowley for making the large scope of this project feasible, the DRA user community for pushing the dimensional limits of congressional redistricting in each state with their notable maps, and
+Alec would like to thank his DRA colleague Terry Crowley for making the large scope of this project feasible and the DRA user community for pushing the dimensional limits of congressional redistricting in each state with their notable maps.
-Todd Proebsting for realizing the concept of baseline districts in code &#8212;
-patiently persisting in the adaptation of Balzer's algorithm to redistricting with all its real world, complicating issues.

 ---